Death – The Ultimate Reality

 Death in Hospitals

 Too much confusion exists in the management of those brought dead.
 Handling that situation sensitively, while still being legally correct is a challenging task for all doctors.
-While relatives are mourning an unexpected and untimely loss of life, we have to talk about police intimation and autopsy.
+When relatives are mourning an unexpected and untimely loss of life, doctors need to talk about police intimation and autopsy.
 Unfortunately, we do not have a choice in most cases and have to follow the law of the land.

 Reactions to Death